-If the CONFIGURATION UPDATE COMMAND message indicates "registration requested" in the Configuration update indication IE and a new allowed NSSAI is included, the UE shall set the 5G-GUTI as invalid and wait for the network to release the N1 NAS signalling connection prior to a registration update procedure is performed using SUPI and including the new allowed NSSAI in the requested NSSAI as specified in subclause 5.3.1.2.
-When the NAS signalling connection is released the UE shall deactivate the PDU session(s) context locally, if any.
-At a successful registration update, the UE should re-establish any previously active PDU sessions.
+If the CONFIGURATION UPDATE COMMAND message indicates "registration requested" in the Configuration update indication IE and a new allowed NSSAI is included, the UE shall wait for the network to release the N1 NAS signalling connection.
+When N1 NAS signalling connection is released, the UE shall start a mobility registration update procedure including the new allowed NSSAI in the requested NSSAI as specified in subclause 5.3.1.2.
 If the UE was registered over both 3GPP access and non-3GPP access with the same PLMN, the UE should register again over both 3GPP access and non-3GPP access on the same PLMN.
 In this case, the UE should first register over the 3GPP access.